- Define family engagement.

 A family-centered practice that nurtures the development of respectful relationships honors the requests and preferences families have for their children.
 As Greenman said, “When parents ask us for a change in their child’s routine, a special activity, or a different way of doing things, we genuinely ask ourselves, why not?”
 This doesn’t mean that requests should be met with an automatic “yes,” as there are valid reasons in some cases that the answer must be “no.” Embracing a “why not” approach means that you and staff are open and flexible when it comes to addressing families’ requests.
 Just because something has not been done before does not mean it cannot be done.
 Think about a time when you had an idea dismissed before there was any discussion about its merit.
 How did this make you feel?
 Similar to families with unconsidered requests, you probably didn’t feel respected.

 When staff see you taking a “why not” approach with families, they are encouraged to do the same.
-This approach can also lead to new ways of doing that be of benefit to everyone.
+This approach can also lead to new ways of doing things that can be beneficial to everyone.
 Promoting family choice within the boundaries of the program is a tangible way to demonstrate respect.

 Mutually Beneficial Relationships with Families